nuitrcs/SQL_workshops/intermediate_sql.md

 WHERE height = (SELECT MAX(HEIGHT) FROM patients);
 ```

-The subquery is executed first, and then the result is used the broader query.
+The subquery is executed first, and then the result is used in the broader query.

 We can also use subqueries with `IN`: